 CBT is highly successful for a number of reasons.
 First, clients learn to face their fears, and in doing so, become desensitized to them.
 Second, clients learn helpful cognitive tools to become more mindful and accepting of their unwanted thoughts, feelings, sensations, and urges.
 And third, these tools can be practiced anywhere and anytime for the rest on one’s life.
 So if and when you decide to enter onto treatment for OCD using CBT, do your best to avoid these five common pitfalls.
 If you do so, you will find your therapeutic progress far smoother.

-•Kimberley Quinlan, MFT, is a licensed psychotherapist at the the OCD Center of Los Angeles, a private, outpatient clinic specializing in Cognitive-Behavioral Therapy (CBT) for the treatment of Obsessive-Compulsive Disorder (OCD) and related conditions.
+•Kimberley Quinlan, MFT, is the Clinical Director of the OCD Center of Los Angeles, a private, outpatient clinic specializing in Cognitive-Behavioral Therapy (CBT) for the treatment of Obsessive-Compulsive Disorder (OCD) and related conditions.
 In addition to individual therapy, the center offers six weekly therapy groups, as well as online therapy, telephone therapy, and intensive outpatient treatment.
 To contact the OCD Center of Los Angeles, click here.